A look at Offerpad Solutions Inc.’s (OPAD) recent performance gives investors their first glimpse of hope. - News Daemon

 Offerpad Solutions Inc. (NYSE: OPAD) Trading Performance Indicators

-Offerpad Solutions Inc. (OPAD) is currently performing well based on its current performance indicators.
-A quick ratio of 0.20 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.06.
+You can see what Offerpad Solutions Inc. (OPAD) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.04.

 Technical Analysis of Offerpad Solutions Inc. (OPAD)

-Analysing the last 5-days average volume posted by the [Offerpad Solutions Inc., OPAD], we can find that recorded value of 1.64 million was better than the volume posted last year of 0.83 million.
-As of the previous 9 days, the stock’s Stochastic %D was 64.16%.
-Additionally, its Average True Range was 0.13.
+Analysing the last 5-days average volume posted by the [Offerpad Solutions Inc., OPAD], we can find that recorded value of 0.79 million was lower than the volume posted last year of 0.82 million.
+As of the previous 9 days, the stock’s Stochastic %D was 20.82%.
+Additionally, its Average True Range was 0.14.

 Offerpad Solutions Inc. (NYSE: OPAD) Key Stats